0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 *Here we go.
 I like you, Neil.
 I like you so much.
 When I really, really like someone... there's a way l show them how I feel.
 Shhh...*
 ```

 The beginning of the song begins with an audio sample taken from the movie Mysterious Skin (2004).
 This coming-of-age story directed by Gregg Araki is special as it has a dark twist when compared to other movies around the time: Neil McCormick and Brian Lackey, the two main characters, were victims of sexual abuse.
-Much like this album, the film covers how.
+Much like this album, the film follows two.
 In particular, these lines are said by a Little League coach right before he sexually abuses Neil as a young child.
-If interpreted,
+If interpreted, the protagonist

 [SOURCE]